Roadmap

 Portable, tamper-evident audit artifacts for regulated AI workflows.

-A two-tier governance model where semantic risk signals feed a deterministic kernel that remains the final authority.
+A two-tier evaluation model where advisory LLM signals feed a deterministic policy layer that remains the final authority.
+The layer is replaceable by customer-authored policy.

 DeliveredComplete

-Model-based classification detects domain, stakes, and risk signals before policy composition.
+Model-based classification detects domain, stakes, and risk signals and feeds them in as evidence — never as the verdict.

-Product trust evaluation is unified behind one kernel path so callers cannot silently drift.
+Product trust evaluation is unified behind one policy path so callers cannot silently drift.

-Receipts capture rationale, rule triggers, signal gaps, and score composition in a reviewable trace.
+Receipts capture rationale, rule firings, signal gaps, and score composition in a reviewable trace.

 Caller Contract Enforcement